 These data include gridded daily (every other day for SMMR data) and monthly averaged sea ice concentrations for both the north and south polar regions.
-Two types of data are provided: final data and preliminary data.
-Final data are produced at GSFC about once per year, with roughly a one-year latency, and include data since 26 October 1978.
-Final data are produced from SMMR brightness temperature data processed at NASA GSFC and from SSM/I and SSMIS brightness temperature data processed at the National Snow and Ice Data Center (NSIDC).
-Preliminary data are produced at NSIDC approximately every three months (quarterly) using SSMIS data acquired from Remote Sensing Systems, Inc. (RSS), and include roughly the most recent three to twelve months of processed data.
-SMMR data were acquired every other day, while SSMIS data are acquired daily.
-No data coverage is available for regions poleward of 84.5° N latitude for SMMR and poleward of 87.2° N latitude for SSM/I, due to the inclination of the platform orbits.
+The data are produced at GSFC about once per year, with roughly a one-year latency, and include data since 26 October 1978.
+Data are produced from SMMR brightness temperature data processed at NASA GSFC and from SSM/I and SSMIS brightness temperature data processed at the National Snow and Ice Data Center (NSIDC).

 The goal of this data set is to provide a long term, consistent sea ice concentration product in which sea ice extent and area differences between the sensors are reduced and could serve as a baseline for future measurements.
 To achieve this, it is necessary to address differences between the SMMR and the DMSP-F8, -F11, and -F13 SSM/I sensors, as well as the DMSP-F17 SSMIS sensor.
 This document describes the basic characteristics of the SMMR, SSM/I, and SSMIS platforms and summarizes the problems encountered when deriving sea ice concentrations from brightness temperatures measured by sensors with different frequencies, different footprint sizes, different visit times, and different calibrations.
 A major obstacle to resolving these differences is the lack of sufficient overlapping data from sequential sensors.
 The techniques employed to solve these problems, or at least reduce their impacts, include: